 He called the police and then his daughter.
 The police arrived within minutes.

 There are six children in my family.
 There are two boys and four girls.
 My deceased sister was the middle child.
-I was the last child born.
+I was the sixth child.

 My sister and I had what I refer to as a different relationship.
 We were close in certain ways and estranged in others.
-On her wedding day, I was the Maid of Honor.
-On my wedding day, she was the Matron of Honor.
+On her wedding day, I was her Maid of Honor.
+On my wedding day, she was my Matron of Honor.

 Throughout our adult lives the relationship we shared as siblings living at home with our parents continued.
 The love was so strong at times.
 I felt so close to her.
 Other times, not so much.